For Perpetual Naming Opportunities and Sponsor Listing Opportunities, please click HERE

 Hope’s Legacy has launched a $1 Million Dollar Capital Campaign

-Hope's Legacy Equine Rescue was founded in 2008 when we took in our first horse.
-Since then we've taken in over 150 horses, ponies, and donkeys.... and are bursting at the seams!
+Hope's Legacy Equine Rescue was founded in 2008.
+Since then we have taken in over 240 horses, ponies, mules and donkeys.... and are bursting at the seams!

 Every donation of $4,000 will purchase 1 acre of land for the horses... (however every donation of even $10 helps get us closer to our goal).

-The funds we're raising have not only provided the downpayment for this new property, but will help to cover the remaining purchase cost, as well as all of our regular monthly expenses, building our barn, and installing fencing.
+The funds we're raising will help to cover the remaining purchase cost, as well as all of our regular monthly expenses, building our barn, and installing fencing.

 By the time we are done there will also be a riding ring, a round pen for training, a network of trails for working with the horses (and for trail ride events!) and eventually a second barn, which will function both as a quarantine barn and a program space for volunteer groups.